lawnjelly/3dpaint/README.md

 Zip file is ~2 megs.

 Please report bugs, issues and feature requests on github, in the 'issues' tab

+All versions up to 0.24 are windows, 0.24 onwards is linux.
+If there is interest I will make windows builds of later versions.

 Thank you :)